cookra/CA-Agile-Central---Viewport-Container/README.md

 Based on Sencha ExtJS4 (As Agile Central is built on 4.1)

 ## Notes
-Feel free to update, make comments and come up with better ways of doing this as i'm starting out!
+Comments and better methods welcome..

 R